 - Ear Protection: Using power lawn equipment and other power tools can damage your hearing and causing permanent ringing in the ears (tinnitus).
 Always wear hearing protection, such as ear plugs or ear muffs, when working with power lawn equipment of other power tools.

-- Lung Protection: Using leaf blowers and string trimmers can create a lot of dust; so it’s important to wear an approved dust mask or respirator when using them.
+- Lung Protection: Using leaf blowers in your yard (or string trimmers) can create a lot of dust; so it’s important to wear an approved dust mask or respirator when using them.

 - Hand Protection: Whether it’s raking leaves, digging holes, or operating power lawn equipment; it’s important to wear work gloves to protect your hands when working in your yard.
 Also, be sure to keep you hands well away from blades, particularly when using a wood chipper, and to disconnect the spark plug or unplug power tools before working them.